West Virginia folklore

-West Virginia has a rich tradition of folklore – including folktales, legends, and superstitions – resulting from the diverse ethnicities, religions, languages, and culture of migrants who moved there in the late 19th and early 20th centuries.
+West Virginia folklore includes folktales, legends, and superstitions, and was influenced by the culture of migrants who moved there in the late 19th and early 20th centuries.

 Origins

 As the mining and railroad industries in West Virginia grew from the mid-1800s through the early 1900s, the demand for workers also increased.
 West Virginia became a magnet for immigrants of diverse backgrounds.
 One group that began to flock to the state was natives of Asturias, Spain, a mountainous region in northwestern Spain where many were employed by the zinc and coal mining industries.
 This principality was already geographically similar to Appalachia, and when two zinc plants opened in Harrison County (north central WV), Spanish laborers began to flock to the area.
 A small company town called Spelter was established in 1910, and just 10 years later, over a thousand Spanish immigrants inhabited it.
 This accounted for approximately two thirds of the state’s net Spanish population.

 A flowering dogwood tree outside of St. John's Episcopal Church in Charleston, WV.

 During this time, West Virginia also attracted migrants from Italy, Scandinavia, Ireland, Scotland, Germany, the Netherlands, Russia, Hungary, and the Levant region of the Middle East.
 A large Polish community established itself in Wheeling, while many Levantine immigrants flocked to more southern areas near Charleston, WV.

 In just a few decades, West Virginia became a melting pot for all sorts of ethnicities, religions, languages, and cultures.
-Included in these cultures were superstitions and tales of witchcraft and magic.
-Although many immigrant families have assimilated into American culture over the several generations that have passed since, West Virginia still maintains a rich culture of folklore and mystery today.
+Although many immigrant families have assimilated into American culture over the several generations that have passed since, West Virginia still maintains a culture of folklore and mystery today.